YorkDojo/yorkdojo.github.io/_worksheets/microbit/theremin.md

 Compile and upload your code again.
 What happens now when you wiggle the Microbit around?

-## Step Five: Detect movement in all directions
+## Step Four: Detect movement in all directions

 To detect movement up down, side to side and backwards-forwards we need to use the 'accelelation (mg) Y', 'accelelation (mg) X' and 'accelelation (mg) Z' blocks.